Alumni

 Lobo Language Acquisition Lab Alumni

-Originally from San Antonio, Texas, BriAnne is currently pursuing her MA in Linguistics.
+Originally from San Antonio, Texas, BriAnne completed her MA in Linguistics at UNM.
 Her research interests include signed language phonology and signed language acquisition.
 She is working with Jill P. Morford and Naomi Shin on the Minority Language Acquisition project, coding and analyzing ASL demonstratives use in deaf children.

 Aja Armijo